Modern republicanism: United Kingdom

+Dissatisfaction with British rule led to a longer period of agitation in the early 19th century and failed republican revolutions in Canada in the late 1830s and Ireland in 1848.
+This led to the Treason Felony Act in 1848 which made it illegal to advocate for republicanism.
+Another "significant incarnation" of republicanism broke out in the late 19th century when Queen Victoria went into mourning and largely disappeared from public view after the death of her husband, Prince Albert.
+This led to questions about whether or not the institution should continue, with politicians speaking in support of abolition.
+This ended when Victoria returned to public duties later in the century and regained significant public support.
+In the early 21st century, increasing dissatisfaction with the House of Windsor, especially after the death of Elizabeth II in 2022, has led to public support for the monarchy reaching historical lows.

-The British Empire and the Commonwealth of Nations
+British Empire and Commonwealth of Nations

 In some countries of the British Empire, later the Commonwealth of Nations, republicanism has taken a variety of forms.

 Australia

 In Australia, the debate between republicans and monarchists is still active, and republicanism draws support from across the political spectrum.
-Former Prime Minister Malcolm Turnbull was a leading proponent of an Australian republic prior to joining the centre-right Liberal Party, and led the pro-republic campaign during the failed 1999 Australian republic referendum.
-After becoming Prime Minister in 2015, he confirmed he still supports a republic, but stated that the issue should wait until after the reign of Queen Elizabeth II.
+Former prime minister Malcolm Turnbull was a leading proponent of an Australian republic prior to joining the centre-right Liberal Party, and led the pro-republic campaign during the failed 1999 Australian republic referendum.
+After becoming prime minister in 2015, he confirmed he still supports a republic, but stated that the issue should wait until after the reign of Queen Elizabeth II.
 The centre-left Labor Party officially supports the abolition of the monarchy and another referendum on the issue.

 Barbados

 In Barbados, the government gave the promise of a referendum on becoming a republic in August 2008, but it was postponed due to the change of government in the 2008 election.
 A plan to becoming a republic was still in place in September 2020, according to the current PM, with a target date of late 2021.

 On 22 March 2015, Prime Minister Freundel Stuart announced that Barbados will move towards a republican form of government "in the very near future".
 His government was defeated in the next election.
 In September 2020, the government of Prime Minister Mia Mottley announced that Barbados intended to become a republic by 30 November 2021, the 55th anniversary of its independence.
 The plan would require a two-thirds majority vote in both houses of Parliament.

 On 12 October 2021, incumbent Governor-General of Barbados Dame Sandra Mason was jointly nominated by the prime minister and leader of the opposition as candidate for the first president of Barbados, and was subsequently elected on 20 October.
 Mason took office on 30 November 2021.